-For all cases, we see that the solution $I_H$ relevant to model \eqref{fastvarreduced} approaches the EE predicted by model \eqref{outbreak}, which can be shown to be LAS for these choices of the parameters whenever it exists.
-In particular, for $q=0$ we observe that, for increasing $n$, more oscillations around the EE appear before the solution ultimately collapses on this manifold, both for $\chi =10^4$ and $\chi =10^3$.
-These oscillatory behaviours are instead less (and almost not) present for the case $q=0.1$.
+In all cases, the solution $I_H$ of model \eqref{fastvarreduced} approaches the EE predicted by model \eqref{outbreak}, which can be shown to be LAS for these parameter values whenever it exists.
+In particular, for $q=0$, increasing $n$ leads to more pronounced oscillations around the EE before the solution ultimately collapses onto this manifold, for both $\chi =10^4$ and $\chi =10^3$.
+These oscillatory behaviours are instead much less pronounced (and nearly absent) for the case $q=0.1$.

-Now, let us recall instead that, in \Cref{sec:numerics}, we observed that in all experiments in Figures \ref{fig:one_group_EE_exp_phi_30}, \ref{fig:one_group_EE_erl2_phi_30}, and \ref{fig:one_group_EE_erl5_phi_30}, the choice $q=0.2$ with $l=0.25$ and $\rho =2$ led to larger outbreaks with respect to the other cases (but for the case $q=0.5$), and no ``almost'' steady state situations where observed.
-To understand this, we plot in \Cref{fig:one_group_q=0.2} both $I_H$ (blue) and the EE (green) as functions of time (with EE dependent on $S_H$), together with the relevant value of $\hat R_e$ as a function of $S_H$ (dashed line, see \eqref{Re}), with $\chi =10^4$.
-We do this both for the case $l=0.25$, $\rho=2$ (left) and for the case $l=1$, $\rho =5.12$ (right).
-Interestingly, we observe that for the former case, at the beginning of the outbreak the $\hat R_e$ is such that it exceeds the upper bound $\hat R_e<1+l/q$ in \eqref{condEE} (in the figure, the upper and lower solid black horizontal lines represent the thresholds $1+l$ and $1+l/q$ in \eqref{condEE}, respectively), which determines a necessary condition for the existence of the EE.
-Correspondingly, this result in a larger epidemic outbreak which reaches its peak exactly when the ERN $\hat R_e$ reaches the threshold $\hat R_e=1+l/q$.
-Subsequently, the epidemic start to decrease until it goes ultimately extinct.
-On the contrary, in the case $l=1$, $\rho=5.12$ we have that the condition $\hat R_e<1+l/q$ holds, which esnures the existence of the EE for model \eqref{outbreak}.
-In particular, the equilibrium is LAS, and consequently, the solution $I_H$ approaches the EE.
+We now recall that, in \Cref{sec:numerics}, we observed that in all experiments in Figures \ref{fig:one_group_EE_exp_phi_30}-- \ref{fig:one_group_EE_erl5_phi_30}, the choice $q=0.2$ with $l=0.25$ and $\rho =2$ led to larger outbreaks compared to the other cases (except for $q=0.5$), and no ``quasi steady state'' was observed.
+To explain this, in \Cref{fig:one_group_q=0.2} we plot $I_H$ (blue) and the EE (green) as functions of time (with EE depending on $S_H$), together with $\hat R_e$ as a function of $S_H$ (dashed line; see \eqref{Re}), for $\chi =10^4$.
+We consider both $l=0.25$, $\rho=2$ (left panel) and $l=1$, $\rho =5.12$ (right panel).
+In the former case, at the beginning of the outbreak, $\hat R_e$ exceeds the upper threshold $1+l/q$ in \eqref{condEE}, which is a necessary condition for the existence of the EE (in the figure, the solid black horizontal lines represent the thresholds $1+l$ and $1+l/q$).
+As a consequence, a larger outbreak occurs, reaching its peak when $\hat R_e=1+l/q$, after which the epidemic declines and eventually dies out.
+In contrast, for $l=1$ and $\rho=5.12$, the condition $\hat R_e<1+l/q$ holds, ensuring the existence of the EE for model \eqref{outbreak}.
+In this case, the equilibrium is LAS, and consequently, the solution $I_H$ converges to it.